 I will never look back.
 It is the most amazing program there is.
 I have made so many gains (in weight and ability to do the hard workouts) and lost inches and pounds.
 Part of it is the 5 workouts that I do per week now, and part of it is the focus on eating to feel good and fuel my workouts.

 I bought the fat loss template and have been using it loosely.
 It’s whole foods based and there’s a big focus on getting the macros that are needed for working out and for fat loss.

 This helps build and repair tissues; makes enzymes, hormones, and other body chemicals.
 It builds bones, muscle, cartilage, skin, and blood.
 (From WebMd)

-We eat fish: salmon, cod, pollock, flounder.
-We like canned salmon and tuna as well.
+We eat fish: salmon, cod, and flounder.

 We eat mostly grass fed beef.
 I get this from my friend’s ranch most of the time.
 I like supporting local when I can!
 We use lots of ground, roasts, ribs, steaks, stew meat, etc. We love tacos from this beef!
 When I can’t get beef from my friend, I get some good meat from our store.

 We love chicken and I tend to make whole roasted chickens and baked thighs and legs the most.
 We do breasts also, but only if we pan sear it.

 Pork is another common thing that we eat!
 I try to buy from my friend but it’s very expensive, so I usually just pick it up from H‑E‑B. We love carnitas, pork chops, pork tenderloin, summer sausage, etc.